Milton 61 Average

 What's it like Living in Milton?

-Located in the state of Vermont, Milton is a small city with a population of 3,913 people.
-According to the most recent Census, 96% of Milton residents are White, 3% Black and 1% American Indian and Alaskan.
+Milton is a smaller city located in the state of Vermont.
+The city has a population of 4,001 inhabitants.
+If we look at the most recent Census, Milton is known to have a predominantly White population.
+The next two most common races are Black and American Indian and Alaskan.
 Long travel times to work can be one of the most frustrating things in the world - right behind housework!
 If you decide that living in Milton is the right fit for you, your one way commute time will average 27 minutes, which is about average when compared to the national commute time of 26 minutes.

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Milton has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.

 Assuming that Milton meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Milton.
 Everything else becomes a lot less important if it turns out that home prices in Milton are simply unattainable.
-Median real estate prices in Milton come in at $234,400, which is 7.1% higher than the Vermont average.
-The home price to income ratio compares the median home prices to the median household income.
-In Milton, the home price to income ratio is 3.8, which is 2.6% lower than the Vermont average.
+The median home price for Milton homes is $428,976, which is 7.3% higher than the Vermont average.
+If we take a closer look at the affordability of homes in Milton, we’ll see that the home price to income ratio is 4.7, which is 4.1% lower than the Vermont average.

 Best Places to Live in and Around Milton